-Participation in the 2022 Annenberg PhD hooding ceremony and the Annenberg School's 2022 satellite commencement ceremony requires that a student has a scheduled dissertation defense of June 1, 2022 or earlier.
+Participation in the 2023 Annenberg PhD hooding ceremony and the Annenberg School's 2023 satellite commencement ceremony requires that a student has a scheduled dissertation defense of June 1, 2023 or earlier.
 A student may only participate in the hooding ceremony once.

 The actual degree conferral date is based on which deadlines a student meets.
-Degrees are conferred by the University three times annually: in May (spring), August (summer), and December (fall).
-The Graduate School's submission deadlines for 2021 - 2022 can be found here.
+Degrees are conferred by the University three times per year: in May (spring), August (summer), and December (fall).
+The Graduate School's submission deadlines for 2022 - 2023 can be found here.

+Part Three:

-Part Three: Funding & Support
+Funding & Support